Bill Hudson (guitarist): Career

 In 2012, while in Dubai with CIIC, he was contacted by longtime friend and Vital Remains vocalist Brian Werner about joining the band for a few shows.
 This resulted in Hudson joining the band as lead guitarist for an appearance at the 2012 Metal Cruise through the Bahamas Barge To Hell, as well as a tour of 6 shows in his home country, Brazil.
 It would be the first time he performed there as a professional musician.

 He was soon after contacted by producer Logan Mader about recording guitars for the soundtrack of the Metal Gear Rising: Revengeance video game.
 Hudson's guitar can be heard on the tracks "The Only Thing I Know For Real" and "Red Sun".
 An ongoing relationship with Mader has also led Hudson to record lead guitars on the producer's own band Once Human's, debut album "The Life I Remember", out on earMUSIC.

 In 2014, he becomes Jon Oliva's Pain new lead guitarist.
 The group headlines the 2014 edition of the ProgPower USA festival, playing the Savatage album, "Streets" in its entirety.

 That same year he begins working with former SNOT and Divine Heresy vocalist Tommy Vext in what would become the band Westfield Massacre.
 Hudson and Vext wrote six songs in partnership, all of which are included in the band's debut album, out via Urban Yeti in 2015.
 Hudson appears in the music video for his composition Darkness Divides as the band's lead guitarist.
 The video also features former Morbid Angel and Divine Heresy drummer, Tim Yeung.

 In 2015 he performs at the once again at the Wacken Open Air festival in Germany, this time as a member of Savatage, as headliners.
 Soon after he announces his recruitment into the Trans-Siberian Orchestra for their 2015 Winter Tour, replacing Joel Hoekstra, who was simultaneously touring with Whitesnake.

 In 2017, Hudson was announced as the new guitarist for U.D.O. and Dirkschneider, the German bands led by former Accept frontman, Udo Dirkschneider.
-Around the same time, former Morbid Angel frontman has announced that he would be starting a new band with the band's former drummer Tim Yeung and would be taking Hudson as lead guitarist.
+Around the same time, former Morbid Angel frontman has announced that he would be starting a new band with the band's former drummer Tim Yeung and would be taking Hudson as co-guitarist alongside Ira Black.
 On April 24, 2018, it was announced that Hudson left U.D.O and Dirkschneider after only a year due to individual differences with no hard feelings on both sides.

 In late 2017, he founded NorthTale alongside ex-Twilight Force singer Christian Eriksson and former Yngwie Malmsteen drummer Patrick Johansson.
+Still in 2021, NorthTale released their second album, “Eternal Flame”, which featured a guest appearance by Kai Hansen and was released by Nuclear Blast Records.

+In 2021 he became the full time guitarist for Doro, replacing Luca Princiotta.
+In October 2025 he joined As I Lay Dying.